Unmanic/unmanic-central-datastore/README.md

   Incoming data imported and indexed depending on the data type.
 - **API**
   The Datastore exposes a RESTful API that supports querying time-series data and logs.
+- **Frontend**
+  A web-based UI available at https://central.unmanic.app/ provides dashboards, configuration screens, and visualizations of your collected data.

 ## Deploy With Compose